-Reams of paper and millions of pixels have been expended writing about destressing to fly so I won't redo that research but will say that finding a way to calm yourself before you get on the flight is one of the best ways to put that pre-flight time to good use.
+Reams of paper and millions of pixels have been expended writing about de-stressing to fly so I won't redo that research.
+What I will say that finding a way to calm yourself before you get on the flight is one of the best ways to put that pre-flight time to good use.

 If you absolutely cannot do this on your own, there's always chemical help.
-I've gone that route and while meds have helped me get on the plane, I was pretty much useless getting off.
-Not helpful if you're traveling for work and have to make sense a few hours after landing.
+I've gone that route and while meds have helped me get on the plane, I was pretty much useless once I landed.
+Not helpful if you're traveling for work and have to make sense a few hours after you arrive.

-On overnight flights I have found sleeping pills helpful, but only if the flight actually flies overnight; if it doesn't I'll end up jetlagged and to me that's even worse.
+On overnight flights I have found sleeping pills very occasionally helpful, but only if the flight actually flies overnight; if it doesn't, I'll end up jetlagged and to me that's even worse.

 Some people think not eating will actually relax them.
 Evidence points the other way and the common wisdom now is eat, drink and be merry.
 Well, eat and drink at least.